 Business Introduction Letter

-A letter to introduce your company is a letter written by potential customers, partner businesses, distributors, investors, or other individuals or organizations to describe the products or services they offer, introduce their business, and provide reasons why the recipient might be interested in what the business has to offer.
+A letter to introduce your company is written for potential customers, partner businesses, distributors, investors, or other entities.
+It describes the products or services offered, introduces the business, and explains why the recipient might be interested in the company’s offerings.

 Business-to-business letter